Separated Shoulder Specialist

 Dr. Mazzara commonly uses arthroscopic assisted AC joint stabilization to repair the separation of the clavicle from the shoulder blade and stabilize the joint.
 This procedure is minimally invasive, using small incisions, a small camera and special surgical instruments to operate inside the shoulder.
 The AC joint is reconstructed using a ligament graft and sutures to restore stability.
 Patient results are most favorable when followed by a physical therapy program.

-If you have any questions regarding AC Joint Injury, separated shoulder or other shoulder conditions, please contact the offices of shoulder specialist, James Mazzara, MD, located in Manchester, South Windsor, Glastonbury and surrounding Hartford communities.
+If you have any questions regarding AC Joint Injury, separated shoulder or other shoulder conditions, please contact the offices of shoulder specialist, James Mazzara, MD, located in Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities.